You are here

 Taxation of Graduate Assistant & Pre-Professional Graduate Assistant Tuition Waivers: Please see Frequently Asked Questions.

 Registration Requirements: At least eight (8) hours each semester.
 Registration in summer is not required to hold an assistantship.
 Some programs may require registration for more than eight hours per term and/or summer registration.
 Although the Graduate College does not require summer registration to hold a summer assistantship, a minimum of three hours registration is required to receive a summer tuition and (selected) fee waiver.
 Students receiving an assistantship must maintain a minimum registration through the end of the term in order to retain the waiver.
 A minimum of eight (8) hours in fall and spring is required for the waiver.
+(Note: This is different from the 12 hours required of Graduate College fellowship and allocated waivers.)
 Summer registration is optional for students with summer appointments, but a minimum three (3) hours in summer is required to receive the waiver.
-International Students may have additional registration requirements.
+International students may have additional registration requirements.
 Generally:

 - assistantship appointments of 50% require 08 hours in Fall and Spring semesters